-Jenna Dewey, MS, LMFT
+Jenna Holden, MS, LMFT

 Licensed Marriage & Family Therapist

-Jenna Dewey, MS, LMFT
+Jenna Holden, MS, LMFT

 I am a Licensed Marriage and Family Therapist, and it is my passion to guide my clients through their unique emotional transformations.
 I was born and raised in the San Francisco Bay Area, until I moved to Los Angeles to attend the University of Southern California; I graduated with a Bachelors of Arts in Social Sciences with an Emphasis in Psychology from USC.
 Soon thereafter, I moved to Orange County to attend Vanguard University of Southern California where I earned my Masters of Science in Clinical Psychology, and I am currently pursuing a Doctorate of Clinical Psychology (PsyD) at California Southern University.